davidpfarrell/SpyHunter4K/README.md

 Our plan was to create a tribute to the Spy Hunter arcade game.

-The goal of the competation was to present a game, contained within a single jar file with size less than 4096 bytes, that could be played in the browser.
+The goal of the competition was to present a game, contained within a single jar file with size less than 4096 bytes, that could be played in the browser.

 How We Achieved 4K